 Note: This isn’t simply a list of the most influential criminologist alive today.
 Here we are focused on the number of citations and web presence of scholars in the last 10 years.
 There are other highly influential scholars who simply haven’t been cited and talked about as much in the last 10 years, whereas some new faces have been making a splash in the news, speaking events, and publishing, publishing, publishing.
 Our AI is time sensitive.
 To find some of the big names you might have expected to see here, we encourage you to use our dynamic ranking system and check influence over the past 20 and 50 years.

-Experimental Criminology, Defiance Theory, Evidence-Based Policy
+Areas of Specialization: Experimental Criminology, Defiance Theory, Evidence-Based Policy

 Lawrence W. Sherman was born in 1949 in Schenectady, New York.
 He graduated from Denison University with a B.A. in political science, before earning his M.A. in social science from the University of Chicago.
-He went on to earn his diploma in criminology from Cambridge University and his M.A. and Ph.D in sociology from Yale University.
+He went on to earn his diploma in criminology from University of Cambridge and his M.A. and Ph.D in sociology from Yale University.